timmcginley/41936/Schedule/index.md

 _Feb 17 2025 13:00 - 17:00_

+### Analyse the Previous ABD Projects
+* Analyse the BIM and drawing for the existing buildings.
+* How many desks could fit on a floor?
+* What systems did they use
+* Could the existing structure take more floors?

+*
 * Adapt existing building model to you proposal
 * Calculate the improvement you have made in the new model